wil3/sddns-nginx-module/README.md

-# sddns-nginx-module
+# S3B Nginx Module

-This is the NGINX module for SDDNS.
+This is the Nginx module for S3B (a.k.a.
+SDDNS).
 Each server must run this module.

-#Build
+# Build

-This NGINX  module is compilied with NGINX.
+This NGINX  module is complied with NGINX.

 1. Download NGINX, PCRE, ZLIB and OpenSSL source code
 2. Navigate to Nginx source home directory